 Long stay rates or specials are available on our booking engine, best rate guarantee!

-Children 6-12 years as per extra person rate for the room, child rates for meals.
+Children 6-12 years as per extra person rate for the room.

 What is the difference in Cabin types?

 Standard Twin = 2 x single beds, ensuite, patio (no in room fridge, tea and coffee)